jbeich/platform_system_extras/partition_tools/README.md

 ## lpdump

 lpdump displays pretty-printed partition metadata.
-It accepts a single argument, which can be:
+It accepts an optional path argument, which can be:

 * A path to a non-sparse image from lpmake.
 * A path to a filesystem image or block device.
+* Omitted to automatically load from the super partition when running on device.

-It also accepts an optional argument `-s,--slot=N` which can dump a specific metadata slot (the default is 0).
+It also accepts an optional argument `-s,--slot=N` which can dump a specific metadata slot (defaults to the current slot otherwise).

-Usage: `lpdump [-s,--slot=N] PATH`
+Usage: `lpdump [-s,--slot=N] [PATH]`

 ## lpflash